 About This Program

-The CMH Fracture Clinic provides consultation, fracture management (including casting and splinting), and surgical follow-up care for all age groups.
+CMH's Fracture Clinic provides consultation, fracture management (including casting and splinting) and surgical follow-up care for all age groups.

 - Some patients may take longer to treat than others

 - The surgeon may be delayed

 - You should allow 3 hours for your visit, registration, x-rays, seeing the surgeon, etc.

 The time you are given to check in may not reflect the time you are going to be seen by the surgeon.

 Why are some patients called before me?

 - Some patients are called for another surgeon